LukeMS/daimonin/trunk/doc/README.txt

     You're in the Daimonin documentation folder.

-    Please do not expect finished documentation here.
+    Please do not yet expect finished documentation here.
     Don't expect it for 2 reasons:
 * The documentation is handled in XML source code.
 * This is work in progress, we've just started it in mid 2005.